TheJambo/awesome-testing/README.md

 - [The Art of Unit Testing, Third Edition](https://www.manning.com/books/the-art-of-unit-testing-third-edition) - A book that guides you step by step from your first simple unit tests to building complete test sets that are maintainable, readable, and trustworthy.
 - [Testing Web APIs](https://www.manning.com/books/testing-web-apis) - Guarantee the quality and consistency of your web APIs by implementing an automated testing process.
 - [Effective Software Testing](https://www.manning.com/books/effective-software-testing) - A hands-on guide for developers on how to create high quality tests in a systematic and effective way.
+- [BDD in Action](https://www.manning.com/books/bdd-in-action-second-edition) - Behavior-Driven Development (BDD) encourages developers, quality teams, and non-technical stakeholders to collaborate, using conversation and concrete examples to make sure everyone agrees how an application should work and what features really matter.

 ## Training (Includes developer training for automation testers)
 - [Learn to Code](https://github.com/karlhorky/learn-to-program) - Another awesome list for developer training